eternaldensity/Sandcastle-Builder/README.md

 #### Waveney
 - Fixed error on load for Index and Pure
 - Fixed Panther Rush upgrades to levels 1 and 2
-- More Colouredoptions for decimal numbers
+- More Coloured options for decimal numbers
+- Stop rifting to Minus until you have chips
+- Better Stuff Sorting

 ### 3.3333